 The Company provided Grant Thornton with a copy of the disclosures to be made in its Current Report on Form 8-K and requested that Grant Thornton furnish a letter addressed to the Securities and Exchange Commission stating whether or not it agrees with the statements made herein.
-A copy of Grant Thornton's letter, dated April 9, 2018, is filed as Exhibit 16.1 to the Current Form 8-K and is incorporated herein by reference.
+Grant Thornton furnished a letter indicating that it agreed with the Company's statements concerning Grant Thornton contained therein.